 Grecian

-Relating to Greece or ancient Greek style, especially in art and architecture.
+Grecian (adj) means relating to Greece or ancient Greek style, especially in art and architecture.
+Example: “The museum entrance features tall Grecian columns.”

-How to Use Grecian
+How to use Grecian

 Learner’s notesIn plain EnglishA slightly old-fashioned way of saying "Greek," most often used today to describe classical-style architecture or design.